Study Plan and Module Guide

 Management of processes, entities and people provides tools for assessing and improving leadership in oncology.
 This comprises classical topics such as practice and hospital management as well as behavioral economics.

 Quality control trains oncologists how to assess the quality of care from various perspectives.
 These analyses open opportunities for future improvements of cancer care.

-Date: The Master`s thesis takes 6 months from admission date to closing date.
+Date: The Master's thesis is to be finished within 6 months from the admisson date to the submission date.